ghazalehran/rag-ai-assistant/README.md

-# 🧠 ChibiRan: Your Mini AI Assistant
+# 🧠 Gazlia, Your Intelligent Research Companion

 ## RAG-based QA for Scientific PDFs